pingidentity/pingone-sample-login/README.md

 git clone https://github.com/pingidentity/pingone-customers-sample-login
 ```

-Publish /dist/* to the DocumentRoot of your web server
+Publish the contents of /dist to the DocumentRoot of your web server.
+A URL similar to https://www.example.com/ is preferred to https://www.example.com/dist/

 ### Edit js/auth.js